joshcrain/joshcrain.io/notes/2022/2022-in-review/2022-in-review.md

 ## This Site
 - [I continued to tinker](/notes/2022/joshtimization/) with site speed optimizations (with only marginal success) even though [I told myself](/notes/2022/not-so-fast/) there were other things to do.
 - I created an [SVG illustration](/notes/2022/svg-self-portrait/) for the homepage of this site.
 I used Adobe Fresco to draw, Figma and VSCode to edit, and SVGO to optimize.
-Since it‘s an SVG and it’s rendered inline, colors can be applied to match the light or dark theme with CSS custom properties.
+Since it’s an SVG and it’s rendered inline, colors can be applied to match the light or dark theme with CSS custom properties.
 - I reworked the [Art](/art/) section of this site a few times to use the Cloudinary API and Zapier to publish images, later I added dedicated pages.
 - [Run Log](/running/): This site now outputs a page for each running activity with the help of [Eleventy Permalinks](https://www.11ty.dev/docs/pagination/#remapping-with-permalinks).
 But, as of 12/17/2022 the feed provided by Garmin returns a [402 Payment Required](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/402) response, so that’s annoying.